 Independent financial advisers can give you advice on how to make your money work best for you.

 Getting advice from them will help you make the right decisions about meeting your care and support costs.
-They have the specialist knowledge to assess your needs and make sure you’re claiming the benefits and allowances you’re entitled to.
+They have specialist knowledge, so they can make sure you’re claiming what you’re entitled to.

 Paying for financial advice